abhinavrathi/Algorithms-Implementation-and-Analysis/Tree/README.md

 Time Complexity to find Successor is &theta;(log n)

 Note: Assumption is that the tree is Balanced, else the time complexity can be as worse as in the case of a simple linked list.

+Also, we may augument nodes in this Tree with additional information to accomplish various tasks.